Ketamine for Suicidal Ideation: Can It Provide Rapid Relief in Crisis?

 The Urgent Need for Faster Treatment

-Suicidal ideation — persistent thoughts about ending one's own life — represents one of the most urgent challenges in modern psychiatry.
-Every year, tens of thousands of Americans die by suicide, and millions more experience suicidal thoughts that cause profound suffering for themselves and their loved ones.
+Suicidal ideation, the persistent thoughts about ending one's own life, represents one of the most urgent challenges in modern psychiatry.
+Every year, tens of thousands of Americans die by suicide, and millions more experience suicidal thoughts that cause real suffering for themselves and their loved ones.

 Over the past two decades, ketamine has emerged as one of the most promising answers.
 And the research, while still evolving, is striking.